-The Bureau will have to submit for adoption once a year an Annual Report at least 2 (two) weeks before the start of the General Assembly.
+Once a year, the Bureau will submit a draft Annual Report to the AC, at least one (1) month before the start of the General Assembly.
 The Annual Report outlines the achievements of the organisation in relation to the objectives laid down in the Action Plan.
-The Annual Report will be presented by the President.
+The AC will then respond with comments and suggestions before a final version is adopted jointly by the Bureau and the AC.
+The joint Annual Report is then submitted to the Member Organisations for adoption at the General Assembly, no later than two (2) weeks before the GA.
+The Annual Report will be presented at the General Assembly.

-If there is more than one statutory meeting every year, the Bureau will present an interim report to show what the current status of the realisation of the Action Plan is.
+If there is more than one statutory meeting every year, the Bureau will present an interim report to show the current status of the realisation of the Action Plan.
+The procedure and timeframe for this are the same as with the Annual Report.